-Campus Recreation cultivates life-long health and active lifestyle experiences.
-We honor the Jesuit Catholic commitment to the formation of the whole person through diverse programming in a safe, fun environment.
+Campus Recreation cultivates life-long health and active lifestyle experiences for the BC community.
+We honor the Jesuit Catholic commitment to the formation of the whole person through diverse programming in a safe, inclusive environment.

-Respect: Valuing opportunities to interact with those we serve and maintaining our facilities to create a welcoming and caring environment.
+Respect: Demonstrating good sportsmanship and valuing opportunities to interact with those we serve and each other.

 Integrity: Upholding a culture of honesty, trust, fairness, responsibility, and accountability to maintain high standards in all we do.

 Passion: Bringing commitment and energy to elevate the physical and social well-being of the Boston College community.

 Development: Fostering the personal growth of our students and members through self-discovery, experiential learning, teambuilding, leadership opportunities, and role modeling.